oykusahin/interview/README.md

     <img src="/images/sample_2.png" width="400">
 </p>

-As it can be seen from the sample images the model detected also other classes such as forklift and person.
+As it can be seen from the sample images, the model detected also other classes such as forklift and person.

 ## 2. Fine-Tuning: